Tokyo governor favored to win reelection for handling virus

 Koike’s challengers include popular actor-turned-politician Taro Yamamoto and veteran lawyer Kenji Utsunomiya.
 Yamamoto wants to cancel the Tokyo Olympics and use the funds to help people hurt by the coronavirus crisis, while Utsunomiya, known as the Bernie Sanders of Japan, is calling for better welfare support for a more inclusive and diverse society.

 Results are expected soon after polls close Sunday night.
-A recent poll by the Mainichi newspaper has Koike leading her challengers by a wide margin.
+A recent poll by the Mainichi newspaper has Koike leading her opponents by a wide margin.

 Among other things, Koike says Japan should have its own version of the Centers for Disease Control and Prevention.
 She also tried to gain public understanding for a simpler version of the Tokyo Olympics after the Games were postponed to next year due to the pandemic.